 ‘ … if you want an intelligent overview of India’s national security, this dense, pithy volume is it.
 Ogden keys us into the framing, drivers, challenges, and instruments of traditional and non-traditional security with sophistication and good sense’ (Kanti Bajpai, National University of Singapore)

 ‘ … wonderfully written with attention to detail without losing sight of the big picture, this volume will become the go-to book for students and scholars of Indian national security, and indeed for anyone with an interest in India as a rising power’ (Manjeet S. Pardesi, Victoria University of Wellington)

-‘… with clarity & verve, Ogden demonstrates an extraordinary mastery of the subject.
-His magisterial analysis makes a unique & invaluable contribution to the field’ (Sumit Ganguly, Indiana University at Bloomington)
+‘… writing with clarity and verve, Ogden demonstrates an extraordinary mastery of the subject.
+His magisterial analysis makes a unique and invaluable contribution to the field’ (Sumit Ganguly, Indiana University at Bloomington)

-‘… an indispensable guide to how the re-emergence of China & India will transform 21st century IR; … rightly argues (that) their distinctive political identities will shape their foreign policy’ (Ian Hall, Griffith University)
+‘… Ogden provides an indispensable guide to how the re-emergence of China and India will likely transform 21st century international relations; … he rightly argues (that) their distinctive political identities will shape their foreign policy agendas’ (Ian Hall, Griffith University)

 (2014) Indian Foreign Policy: Ambition & Transition (Cambridge: Polity).